Van314159/Mastering-Python/From Evernote.md

 http://docs.python-guide.org/en/latest/writing/style/

 ### The use of `blankline`:
-1. There should be a `blank line` between two functions.
+1. There should be one `blank line` between two functions.
 2. There shoould be two `blank line` between two classes.

 ### Docstring